Founder Mode: How PostHog builds in public

 What sets PostHog apart is their commitment to open-source, not just in their products but in how they operate.
 Their team of ~65 people manages 9 products, including analytics, session replay, and a data warehouse, while also meticulously documenting their processes on their website.
 Everything they do—from how they work to what they build—is shared publicly.

 This article isn’t a deep dive on how they operate (you can find that in their Handbook).
-Instead, we’re exploring why and how they’ve made this transparency work.
+Instead, we sat down with co-founder James Hawkins to explore why and how they’ve made this transparency work.

 What inspired you to start “building in public” in the first place?